Ruda nad Moravou: Etymology

-The origin of the name is connected with iron ore mining; ruda means 'ore' in Czech.
+The word ruda means 'ore' in Czech.
+The origin of the name is connected with iron ore mining.
 The name appeared first in Latin as Ferreus Mons and in German as Eisenberg, both meaning 'iron mountain'.
-From 1880, the municipality is named Ruda nad Moravou, literally "Ore above the Morava (river)" to distinguish from other places with the same name.
+From 1880, the municipality is named Ruda nad Moravou ('Ruda upon the Morava (river)') to distinguish from other places with the same name.

 Geography

 Ruda nad Moravou is located about 7 km west of Šumperk and 50 km northwest of Olomouc.
 The Morava River flows through the municipality.
-The built-up area around the Morava is located mainly in the Mohelnice Depression lowland.
+The built-up area around the Morava is located mainly in the Mohelnice Depression.
 Rest of the territory is located in the Hanušovice Highlands.
-The highest point is the Háj hill at 631 m above sea level.
+The highest point is the hill Háj at 631 m above sea level.